alecmaly/blog/_posts/2022/2022-01-04-My-First-Wordpress-Site-Olgas-Therapy.md

 **Cloudflare**

 While this is not a plugin, per se, it is connected to the WP Rocket plugin.
 That said, hosting on Cloudflare offers some advantages such as DDOS protection and other Web Application Firewall (WAF) protection.
 While I am on the free plan and usually do not have WAF protection, Cloudflare is a great company that cares about security.
-In the event of a major vulnerability, they have [a history of implementing protections to even free customers](/assets/posts/2021-12-15-My-First-Wordpress-Site-Olgas-Therapy/2021-12-15-11-11-28.png).
+In the event of a major vulnerability, they have [a history of implementing protections to even free customers](/assets/posts/2022-01-04-My-First-Wordpress-Site-Olgas-Therapy/2021-12-15-11-11-28.png).
 Kudos to them on that!

 This setup can be pretty technical since you will have to mess with SSL, DNS, DNSSEC, paging and other settings, etc. Just don't forget to disable caching when you are testing.
 Sometimes updates seem to not be working when they are.

-### Backups
+### Backup Plugins

 [**UpdraftPlus**](https://updraftplus.com/) - FREE

 Backups are important.
 I use the free version of UpdraftPlus and connected a new gmail account.
 I have some automation in my Office 365 environment that pulls the latest backup once a week so if my website gets hacked and they somehow delete all my backups in google cloud, I still have them in an unconnected environment.

-### Utility
+### Utility Plugins

 [**SVG Support**](https://wordpress.org/plugins/svg-support/)

 Allows uploading SVG files to Wordpress.

-### Maintenance
+### Maintenance Plugins

 [**WP Mail SMTP**](https://wpmailsmtp.com/) - FREE